mehdimashayekhi/How-to-Win-a-Data-Science-Competition-Learn-from-Top-Kagglers/README.md

+# Assignment solutions

-# In case anybody wants to use this, I recommend to try first and then look at the answers!
+In case anybody wants to use this, I recommend to try first and then look at the answers!